MathewHDYT/Unity-Data-Manager/README.md

 ### Create New File method
 **What it does:**
-When you want to create and register a new file with the possible options and content you want to write into the file.
+Creates and registers a new file with the possible options and content you want to write into that file.

 **How to call it:**
 - ```FileName``` is the name without extension we have given the file we want to register and create